patalas/patalas.github.io/index.md

+---
+layout: default
+title: patalas.github.io
+tagline: Right Mix of Contribution and Expertise
+---
 # Right Mix of Contribution and Expertise

 Many long and short term contracts testify my expert knowledge and my contribution to bring the project forward to a successful finish.
 With an understanding of the customer’s business and needs, I work every day with companies in Europe to accomplish outstanding results.

+## Angular Stats
+Take a look at the statistics of the hundred most star rated Angular projects on GitHub: [link](/stats.html)

 ## Angular Showcase